CityOfNewYork/nyco-patterns/src/utilities/accessibility/accessibility.md

-p The <code>.sr-only</code> utility will hide elements visually but keep them visible to screen readers.
+The `.sr-only` utility will hide elements visually but keep them visible to screen readers.